ChartIQ/chartiq-react-app/README.md

 - As of version 8.0.0 of the charting library, this project no longer supports Internet Explorer 11.
 Please contact [support@chartiq.com](mailto:support@chartiq.com) for information on using version 7.5.0 of the charting library to enable this project to work with IE 11.

 ## Questions and support

 - Contact our development support team at [support@chartiq.com](mailto:support@chartiq.com).
 - See our SDK documentation at https://documentation.chartiq.com.

 ## Contributing to this project

-Contribute to this project.
 Fork it and send us a pull request.
-We'd love to see what you can do with our charting tools!
+We'd love to see what you can do with our charting tools in React!